Kilimanjaro group pic bon voyage sign

 * We don't recommend this route as the starting elevation is too high for good acclimatisation

 As an older climber, we highly recommend you choose one of the longer, gentler routes to give yourself the best chance of summiting.
-Our picks for you would be the Lemosho route (done over eight days) or the Northern Circuit.
+Our picks for you would be the eight-day Lemosho route or the nine-day Northern Circuit.

 7. Have you looked into medical insurance?